 Welcome!
 My name is Andy Gregory and I am the Proprietor of Northwest Axe Company.
 Originally from Chicago, I grew up camping and scouting in the Midwest, where my love of woodsmanship started at an early age as I spent much of my summers in the woods of Wisconsin.
 My desire to be in the mountains took me to Durango, Colorado for a couple of years before making my home in Seattle.
-After graduating in 2002 with a BA degree in Ecological Studies, in 2005 I went back to school and earned my MA in Elementary Education, which saw me teaching full time for four years.
-Amongst other endeavors, I am currently a substitute teacher for Seattle Public Schools.
+After graduating in 2002 with a BA degree in Ecological Studies, in 2005 I went back to school and earned my MA in Elementary Education, which led to me teaching full time for a number of years.

 © Adam Hoff

 This all started with the old hatchet head you see below.
 It sat in my tool box for a number of years, until a spring day had me inspired to finally clean it up.
 Taking to it with some tools and elbow grease, I eventually uncovered a beautifully forged chunk of steel.
 I set to hanging a new handle on the head, and satisfied with the result, I posted a picture online to show my achievement to friends.
 It was immediately well-received, and soon thereafter Northwest Axe Company was born.

 © Andy Gregory

 As soon as collecting began in earnest, I realized that these axes and hatchets were all in need of sheaths, so I began crafting custom heavy duty leather sheaths for each axe.
 Working with leather turned out to be a very satisfying and rewarding experience for me, as much as it has been a useful one.
 The need for a new wallet came up, so I made one, as with a dopp kit and tool bag.
 Similar items will eventually make their way to the store, so keep an eye out for them in the future.

 © Maria Bianco